MINI Pro vs. Other Minions

 The Side Chain Filter

-Side Chain Filter is a feature which allows a change in the side chain compression triggering frequency filter.
+Side Chain Filter is a feature that allows a change in the side chain compression triggering frequency filter.
 The purpose is to delay the start of the compressor by the low frequency with high amplitude, which otherwise would clamp the higher frequencies too early.
 This results in a breathable type of compression, which has a particular sound characteristic, making it feel more natural to the ear.
 At the same time, the sound at the output may come out” fatter” or “punchier”.
 In CompIQ PRO Stella, the SCF is switchable for a pre-set amount of low-cut of the triggering frequencies.
-The Normal option provides a general purpose type of compression response, while Low and Deep options add a cut of -12dB@90Hz and -12dB@200Hz on top of the Normal side chain curve, making it suitable for bass instruments.
+The Normal option provides a general-purpose type of compression response, while Low and Deep options add a cut of -12dB@90Hz and -12dB@200Hz on top of the Normal side chain curve, making it suitable for bass instruments.

 Tape Saturation Lo & Hi-Cut filters